 George R. Frantz

-George Frantz has taught planning field workshop courses in communities ranging from the 9th Ward of New Orleans to Catskill Mountain resort towns.
-He has an active private practice in land use planning and design.
-His primary areas of expertise are in urban design and comprehensive land use planning and zoning, with particular emphasis on addressing the needs of agriculture and the protection of environmentally sensitive lands.
+George Frantz '80 (M.R.P.
+'91) has taught planning field workshop classes in communities ranging from the Ninth Ward of New Orleans to Catskill Mountain resort towns.
+He has an active private practice in land-use planning and design.
+His primary areas of expertise are in urban design and comprehensive land-use planning and zoning, with particular emphasis on addressing the needs of agriculture and the protection of environmentally sensitive lands.
 His current research interests include Chinese and American cities and their potential to evolve into more environmentally and socially sustainable communities.
 He has also studied the impacts of Marcellus Shale natural gas drilling on agricultural land resources in northern Pennsylvania.
 Frantz received his B.S. in landscape architecture and his M.R.P. from Cornell in 1980 and 1991 respectively.

 - CRP Names Frantz Professor of the Practice